The New York State Integrated Pest Management (IPM) Program seeks nominations for its annual "Excellence in IPM Awards" for the year 2015.

 - Photos of the nominee practicing IPM are appreciated (but not required) at the time of submission, or later if you are notified that your nominee has won an award.

-- At least two letters of recommendation from people who have been positively affected by the nominee.
+- Hard copies of at least two letters of recommendation from people who have been positively affected by the nominee.

 - Additional information (newspaper articles, letters, photographs, etc.) as appropriate.